salmer/CppDeveloperRoadmap/English/Books/PreJunior.md

 - [Andrew Koenig - Accelerated C++: Practical Programming by Example](https://www.amazon.com/Accelerated-C-Practical-Programming-Example/dp/020170353X)

     This book is an excellent one for beginners.
 Each chapter of the book widely describes a different foundation aspect of the language.
 When it's done, it offers you a set of exercises to train yourself.
-The book explains the most fundamental topics that can be reusable in the future to study new language mechanisms.
+The book explains the most fundamental topics that can be reused in the future to study new language mechanisms.
 It's recommended to pick up this book after Prata's, Lippman's books or in parallel with them.

 ## Hard skills